Higher-Order Van Hove Singularities in Kagome Topological Bands: Introduction

 In this work, we extend this knowledge by investigating a rich scenario where band topology and HOVHS are intertwined in a 2D kagome system.
 Kagome lattices \cite{yin2022topological, balents2010spin}, characterized by their geometrically frustrated network of corner-sharing triangles in two dimensions, support VHSs \cite{kang2020dirac, hu2022rich}, along with flat bands \cite{green2010isolated, ohgushi2000spin, bergman2008band, xiao2003landau, wu2007flat} and Dirac fermions \cite{ye2018massive, kang2020dirac}, which provide an ideal platform for studying complex electronic phenomena.
 The substantial enhancement of interaction effects due to the large accumulation of electronic states around the VHS plays a crucial role in the emergence of various electronic phenomena including charge density waves, pair density waves, and unconventional superconductivity \cite{wen2010interaction, wang2013competing, kiesel2013unconventional, lin2021complex,scammell2023chiral, nag2024pomeranchuk,jiang2024van}.

 We investigate the effects of a complex next-nearest-neighbor (NNN) hopping amplitude, $t_2\,e^{i\phi}$, on the electronic bands of a kagome lattice.
-This hopping term, analogous to the Haldane model on the honeycomb lattice \cite{Haldane1988}, breaks time-reversal symmetry (TRS) and induces the formation of bands with non-zero Chern numbers.
+This hopping term, analogous to the Haldane model on the honeycomb lattice \cite{Haldane1988}, breaks time-reversal symmetry (TRS) and induces the formation of bands with nonzero Chern numbers.
 Employing a systematic analytical and numerical classification of critical points at high-symmetry points $\bs{\Gamma}$, $\pm \bs{K}$, and $\bs{M_i}$ ($i = 1, 2, 3$) of the Brillouin zone as a function of $(t_2, \phi)$, we reveal a rich landscape of HOVHS in this time-reversal broken kagome system.
 Notably, we identify conditions under which bands with Chern numbers as large as $C = \pm 4$, emerge.
-Owing to the presence of HOVHSs, these bands support power-law divergences in the DOS, $\rho(\epsilon) \sim |\epsilon|^{-\nu}$, with exponents $\nu = \frac{1}{2}$, $\frac{1}{3}$, and $\frac{1}{4}$.
-The classification of HOVHS reveals new features of the kagome band structure: \\
+Owing to the presence of HOVHSs, these bands support power-law divergences in the DOS, $\rho(\epsilon) \sim |\epsilon|^{-\nu}$, with exponents $\nu = \frac{1}{2}$, $\frac{1}{3}$, and $\frac{1}{4}$. {In addition to the classification of HOVHS, this TRS-broken system reveals new features of the kagome band structure:} \\

+{(1) While the NNN hopping destroys the exact flatness condition of the third band in the nearest-neighbor (NN) kagome lattice \cite{bergman2008band, xiao2003landau, wu2007flat} (a special case where all points in the Brillouin zone become critical at $t_2=0$), our phase diagram uncovers HOVHS lines at the high symmetry points $\bs{K}$ and $\bs{M_i}$ in the $(t_2,\phi)$ parameter space, which converge to a flat band at $(t_2 \rightarrow 0, \phi = \pm \pi/2)$.
+Thus the kagome lattice provides a relevant setting to study the emergence of HOVHS near stronger DOS singularities due to flatbands.} \\

-(1) In the lowest band, our classification of HOVHS not only identifies the loci of high DOS but also pinpoints the location of a nearly flat Chern band with $C = \pm 1$ in the $(t_2,\phi)$ parameter space.
-This provides an ideal scenario for exploring competing electronic orders and emergent fractional Chern insulators \cite{Neupert-2011,Sheng-2011,Tang-2011,Sun-2011,Regnault2011} in a partially filled band. \\
+{(2) In the lowest band, our classification of HOVHS not only identifies the loci of high DOS but also pinpoints the location of a nearly flat Chern band with $C = \pm 1$ in the $(t_2,\phi)$ parameter space.
+This provides an ideal scenario for exploring competing electronic orders and emergent fractional Chern insulators \cite{Neupert-2011,Sheng-2011,Tang-2011,Sun-2011,Regnault2011} in a partially filled band.} \\